 - B. When determined to be in the best interest of the Authority, the Fire Chief may approve up to forty (40) hours of sick leave be provided to a newly appointed employee. - C. Sick Leave Earned shall be added to the employee's sick leave accumulation account upon the completion of the pay period with no credit to be applied during the progress of the pay period or for a portion of the pay period during which the employee terminates Authority service. - D. Extra Help OCFAMA Employees After thirty (30) calendar days of employment, extra help employees become eligible to earn three (3) days of paid sick leave annually.
 Extra help employees shall be eligible to apply sick leave to absences beginning on the ninetieth (90th) day of employment.
 Unused paid sick leave is not carried over from one year to the next.
 The annual paid sick leave allotment will be credited to the extra help employee's sick leave accumulation account annually on the employee's hire date.
-When an extra help employee separates employment and is rehired, his/her_their rehire date will be used to determine when he/she_is_they are credited his/her_their annual paid sick leave allotment.

-E. Permitted Uses of Sick Leave
+When an extra help employee separates employment and is rehired, their rehire date will be used to determine when they are credited their annual paid sick leave allotment. - E. Permitted Uses of Sick Leave purpose is authorized by the employee's supervisor.